Thinking Beyond Borders for Argentina

 The deadline for filing individual income tax returns and paying any annual tax due depends on the final digit of the taxpayer’s tax registration number following the tax year-end, which is 31 December.
-Since FY 2017, the due date for the filling of Tax Returns is in mid-June.
+Since FY 2017, the due date for the filling of Tax Returns is on Mid-June.

-Individuals whose only source of income is employment income, which may often be the case with extended business travelers, do not need to file tax returns if the income was subject to withholding at the source, unless their annual gross income exceeds a minimum that is set by the Argentine tax authorities (currently set at ARS1,500,000), in which case it becomes mandatory an informative income tax return
+Individuals whose only source of income is employment income, which may often be the case with extended business travelers, do not need to file tax returns if the income was subject to withholding at the source, unless their annual gross income exceeds a minimum that is set by the Argentine tax authorities (currently set at ARS 2,000,000), in which case it becomes mandatory an informative income tax return.

 For many types of income, including any income other than employment income paid to a Foreign Beneficiary, the payer must withhold tax at source and remit taxes withheld to the tax authorities.